kubevela/kubevela.github.io/docs/getting-started/introduction.md

 ## What is KubeVela?

-KubeVela is a modern application platform that makes deploying and managing applications across today's hybrid, multi-cloud environments easier and faster, while at meantime, naturally adapts to your needs when they grow.
+KubeVela is a modern application platform that makes deploying and managing applications across today's hybrid, multi-cloud environments easier and faster, while at meantime, naturally adapts to your needs as they grow.
 This is achieved by doing the following:

 **Application Centric** - KubeVela introduces [Open Application Model (OAM)](https://oam.dev/) as the consistent yet higher level API to capture a full deployment of microservices on top of hybrid environments.
 Placement strategy, traffic shifting and rolling update are declared at application level.
 No infrastructure level concern, simply deploy.